About The Way of Saint James

-The way of Saint James is a pilgrimage directed to the Cathedral of Santiago de Compostela in Galicia, situated in Northwestern Spain, where the remains of Saint James the Greater are buried.
-It is also known as Saint James’ Way or by its Spanish name, el Camino de Santiago.
-The Way of Saint James began in the ninth century when the Saint's remains were discovered in the Libredón Forest, the place where the city of Santiago de Compostela now stands.
+The Way of Saint James is a pilgrimage to the Cathedral of Santiago de Compostela in Galicia, situated in northwestern Spain.
+The remains of Saint James the Greater are buried there so the route became known as Saint James' Way or by its Spanish name, El Camino de Santiago.
+The Way of Saint James began in the ninth century when the saint's remains were discovered in the Libredo ́n Forest, in what is now the city of Santiago de Compostela.
 Over the course of its 1,200 year history, many saints have joined the Camino: Francis of Assisi, Dominic, Isabel, Brigid, Aloysius of France, Vincent, John XXIII, John Paul II, and many others.

 GENRE: Documentary, 75-90 mins.

-SYNOPSIS: In anticipation of the 800th anniversary of Saint Francis of Assisi's pilgrimage to Santiago de Compostela, a group of young men from the Saint Anne's chapter of Catholics in Action, in Gilbert, Arizona have decided to travel the thousand-year old Way of Saint James this Summer 2014, on a journey that spans over 500 miles across some of the most geographically beautiful landscapes in all of Spain.
-This documentary will record the experiences of these pilgrims, across 40 unforgettable days, in which they will face difficulties and personal struggles (i.e. physical and psychological stress).
-It narrates the story of men in search of the goal of our human existence: in search of the meaning of life, and the truth of who they are as men before God.
+SYNOPSIS: To commemorate the 800th anniversary of St. Francis of Assisi's pilgrimage to Santiago de Compostela, a group of young men from the apostolate of Catholics in Action decide to travel the thousand-year-old Way of Saint James pilgrimage in the Summer of 2014.
+This voyage spans over 500 miles across some of the most geographically beautiful landscapes in all of Spain.
+This documentary records the experiences of these pilgrims over the course of 40 unforgettable days, as they confront challenges both physical spiritual.
+It narrates the story of men in search of the goal of our human existence: redemption and the ultimate meaning of life.

 A: Yes.
 Catholics in Action is a 501(c)(3) organization recognized by the IRS.
 As such, financial contributions may be deductible for federal income tax purposes.
 Please consult with your financial adviser to determine the extent of tax deductibility.